• Home

 • DSLR or 'mirrorless' camera body(s) with various interchangeable lenses (zoom lenses work well - wide angle and telephoto)

-• Lens shades for all lenses
+• Lens hoods for all lenses

 • Camera backpack or photo bag - something comfortable to carry your equipment for up to two miles